 Answer

-A search on Web of Knowledge for Cyberball studies results in 71 hits for 2013-2015 (searched on March 17, 2015).
-After inspecting which of these studies would be viable for inclusion, based on our original protocol, 29 remained after our end date (April 2013).
+We wholeheartedly agree with this reviewer that the search for studies in a meta-analysis is quite time-consuming and that one should always chose a moment to stop updating the database.
+Nevertheless, we conducted another search in Web of Knowledge for Cyberball studies, which resulted in 71 hits for 2013-2015 (searched on March 17, 2015).
+After inspecting which of these studies would have met our inclusion criteria, 29 remained after our previous end date (April 2013).
 These 29 references are available here (EndNote format).
 Of these 29, we already included 2 studies that were not published when we collected them, and 14 contained a cross-cutting variable.
+Given the current size of the database and the sample sizes in these new studies, we do not expect them to significantly change any of our core conclusions.
+Hence, we decided not to redo all of the analyses using this updated database.

 #4